lauracmurphy/image-analysis-python-napari/learners/reference.md

 Microscopy images come in a range of formats:
 - **Open formats** such as `.tif` (TIFF) are commonly used and broadly supported by analysis tools.
 - **Proprietary formats** such as `.nd2`, `.czi`, and `.lif` are produced by specific microscope systems and often contain embedded metadata.
 When exporting images for analysis, use formats that preserve full bit depth and metadata.

 ### Metadata
 Metadata is "data about data": it describes how to interpret the intensity grid.
 This includes pixel size (e.g. microns per pixel), z-step size, channel names, and microscope settings such as exposure time or objective lens.
-Metadata is essential for accurate measurements and reproducibility, especially in 3D or time-lapse datasets.
+Metadata is essential for accurate measurements and reproducibility.

 ### Noise and Convolution
 All microscopy images contain **noise**: random fluctuations in pixel values that do not reflect the actual structure of the sample.
 Common sources include: